Niatsuna/master-thesis/notes/simulators/edgecloudsim.md

 - Limited built-in support for modern AI/ML workloads
 - Single-threaded execution limits scalability
 - No security or privacy modeling capabilities
+- No energy modeling
+- Output is .log file formatted and therefore needs a translator for csv for matlab

 ### Best Use Cases
 - MEC research and evaluation